shawnhyam/pico/README.md

   * palette-index: 3 bits
   * (further ahead) layer: 1 bit

+### Mode 2

+Mode 2 is a 320x240 pixel framebuffer, with 16 bits per pixel (so ~150kB).
+Will eventually be adding drawing primitives; for now there is just a simple rectangle function.

 ## kilo

 A quick port of the Kilo text editor to the Pico.
 This version is built for a 320x240 ILI9341-based LCD (using Mode 0, above) instead of the Unix terminal.
 The Kilo editor is featured here: